jonlaing/effex/README.md

 ### Fine-Grained Reactivity

-Effect UI uses signals for reactive state.
+Effex uses signals for reactive state.
 When a signal updates, only the DOM nodes that actually depend on that signal update.
 No virtual DOM, no diffing, no wasted work:

 ```ts
 const Counter = component("Counter", () =>